 7x Points At Hilton Hotels

-The card offers 7x Hilton Honors points for spending at Hilton properties globally.
+The Hilton Honors Card offers 7x Hilton Honors points for spending at Hilton properties globally.
 This includes all Hilton brands, from Hampton Inn to Waldorf Astoria.

 I value Hilton points at ~0.5 cents each, so to me, that’s like a 3.5% return on hotel spending.
 That’s pretty good for a no annual fee card, though ultimately there are better credit cards for hotel spending.

 5x Points Bonus Categories

-That’s the equivalent of a 2.5% return on spending in those categories, which is also fairly good for a no annual fee card.
+That’s the equivalent of a 2.5% return on spending in those categories, which is also great for a no annual fee card.

 Earn 5x points on supermarket purchases

 3x Points On Other Purchases

-The card offers 3x points on all other eligible purchases, which I value at a return of ~1.5%.
+The Hilton Honors Card offers 3x points on all other eligible purchases, which I value at a return of ~1.5%.
 There are definitely better cards for everyday spending.

 No Foreign Transaction Fees

-The Hilton Honors Card has no foreign transaction fees, which is pretty good for a no annual fee card.
+The Hilton Honors Card has no foreign transaction fees, which is great for a no annual fee card.
+I’ll take it a step further — I’d consider this to be the best no annual fee Amex card for purchases abroad.

 No Annual Fee Hilton Honors Card Benefits